Submission Tips for the 2021 Canadian Architect Awards

 Your text should explain your project’s main ideas clearly.
 If it’s a heavily research-based project, it might need a longer text.
 In most cases, a lot can be said with a shorter text and strong images.
 Some of our past awarded entries have been as simple as a set of a six renderings with a few key drawings and a 500-word text.

 Think about how you might present the project in a design crit, and use this as a measure for crafting your entry.

-- Spotlight your work in our new photo award.
+- Spotlight your work in our photo award.

-Canadian Architect is also challenging professional and amateur architectural photographers to showcase their best image of a Canadian building in its third annual Photo Award of Excellence competition.
+Canadian Architect is also challenging professional and amateur architectural photographers to showcase their best image of a Canadian building in its fourth annual Photo Award of Excellence competition.

 You don’t have to be a professional architectural photographer to enter.
-Consider entering a favourite image of one of your recent works—whether commissioned by a pro photographer (you must check with them first) or a serendipitous moment captured on your phone.
+Consider entering a favourite image of one of your recent works—if commissioned by a pro photographer, you must check with them first.

 Awards are given for the excellence of a photo in conveying the particular character and qualities of a building.
 Jurors will consider the composition, creativity of approach, and overall aesthetics of the photo.